databricks/officeqa/README.md

 **Repository Contents:**
 - `officeqa.csv` - The benchmark dataset with 246 questions
 - `treasury_bulletin_pdfs/` - Source PDF documents (696 files)
+- `treasury_bulletins_parsed/` - Parsed version of the treasury bulletin PDFs.
+- `treasury_bulletins_parsed_transformed/` - Transformed version of the parsed treasury bulletins.
+Transformations made, like stripping bounding box information and changing html tables to markdown, were in order to make docs more 'legible' by agents.
 - `reward.py` - Evaluation script for scoring model outputs

 **Dataset Schema (`officeqa.csv`):**